-- Arrive at the clinic at least 30 minutes before your appointment. - Wear loose, comfortable clothing. - It is best to bring someone with you who can drive you home. - If you are on a long-acting or slow-release pain medicine, your pain doctor may tell you how to reduce your medicine before the test. - Do not take any short-acting pain medicine such as oxycodone/acetaminophen (Percocet), acetaminophen (Tylenol), or ibuprofen (Advil, Motrin) the day of your procedure. - If your blood pressure is high and not well-controlled, we may need to schedule your procedure for another time.
+- Arrive at the clinic at least 30 minutes before your appointment. - Wear loose, comfortable clothing. - Bring someone with you who can drive you home. - If you are on a long-acting or slow-release pain medicine, your pain doctor may tell you how to reduce your medicine before the procedure. - Do not take any short-acting pain medicine such as oxycodone/acetaminophen (Percocet), acetaminophen (Tylenol), or ibuprofen (Advil, Motrin) the day of your procedure.

+Note: If your blood pressure is high and not well-controlled, we may need to schedule your procedure for another time.